AdobeDocs/commerce-operations.en/help/configuration/cli/manage-indexers.md

 ### Configure indexers

+>[!IMPORTANT]
+>
+>Be sure to set the [!DNL Customer Grid] with `realtime` instead of `schedule`.
+The [!DNL Customer Grid] can only be reindexed using the [!UICONTROL Update on Save] option.
+This index does not support the `Update by Schedule` option.
+>More on this topic can be found at [Configuration best practices](https://experienceleague.adobe.com/docs/commerce-operations/implementation-playbook/best-practices/maintenance/indexer-configuration.html)

 >[!INFO]
 >
 >Before switching indexer modes, we recommend putting your website to [maintenance](../../installation/tutorials/maintenance-mode.md) mode and [disable cron jobs](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/configure/app/properties/crons-property.html#disable-cron-jobs).
 This ensures you do not suffer database locks.